 Example: On 1 April 1984 you bought a block of land.
-On 1 June 1999 you
+On 1 June 1999 you bought another block of land adjacent to the first block.
+You amalgamate the titles to the 2 blocks into 1 title.

 The second block is treated as a separate CGT asset.
 You can make a capital gain or loss from it if you sell the whole area of land.